mantidproject/www/source/index.rst

 - a Python library, ``mantid``, providing custom high-performance algorithms and data structures for processing compatible data

-- a general-purpose graphical user interface, ``MantidWorkench``, for visualisation of raw or processed data including
+- a general-purpose graphical user interface, ``MantidWorkbench``, for visualisation of raw or processed data including

   - `matplotlib <https://matplotlib.org>`__-based plotting